MarcDirven/cpp-lazy/README.md

   // use e.g. lz::filter
 }
 ```

-Or add `cpp-lazy/include` to the additional include directories in e.g. Visual Studio.

 # Side note
 If you want to re-overwrite or default construct the iterator/view object, use a `std::function` instead of a lambda